nestor-sun/deep_contextual_bandits/README.md

  - Plotter.py (results plotter)
  - DeepFPL.py (DeepFPL algorithm)

-## Mushroom Bandit and Faeture extraction with ResNet50
+## Mushroom Bandit and Feature extraction with ResNet50

 Code for comparing Epsilon-greedy network with a random strategy
  - Run pytorch-Mushroom.py (dependencies pytorch and pandas).
 It will plot the edible mushrooms eaten as a function of the number of rounds.
 Number of mushrooms eaten per round can be changed by changing the variable K. Requires access to the mushroom dataset from UCI ML repositry.